pingcap/docs/command-line-flags-for-tso-configuration.md

 ## `--listen-addr`

-- The client URL that the current Scheduling node listens to.
+- The client URL that the current TSO node listens to.
 - Default: `"http://127.0.0.1:3379"`
 - When deploying a cluster, you must specify the IP address of the current host as `--listen-addr` (for example, `"http://192.168.100.113:3379"`).
 If the node runs on Docker, specify the Docker IP address as `"http://0.0.0.0:3379"`.